wurmlab/sequenceserver/README.md

 gh act -j test
 ```

+[action-validator](https://github.com/mpalmer/action-validator) is claimed as a yaml validator for GitHub workflows.

 ### Getting code merged

 Please open a pull-request on GitHub to get code merged.
 Our test suite and the CodeClimate static code analysis system will be automatically run on your pull-request.
 These should pass for your code to be merged.
 If you want to add a new feature to SequenceServer, please also add tests.
 In addition, code should be `rubocop` and `eslint` compliant, and hard-wrapped to 80 chars per line.